MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/processing-the-surprise-removal-of-a-nic--windows-7-and-later-versions-.md

 In Windows 7 and Windows Server 2008 R2 and later, NDIS may participate in the surprise removal of a network interface card (NIC) differently than it had in previous versions of Windows.
-NDIS performs a revised surprise removal procedure if any of the following conditions are true:
+NDIS performs a revised surprise removal procedure if *any* of the following conditions are true:

+-   The operating system is Windows 8 / Windows Server 2012 or later.
--   The hotfix for KB2471472 has been installed.
+-   The operating system is Windows 7, and the hotfix for KB2471472 has been installed.

--   A mobile broadband (MB) device has been installed.
+-   The operating system is Windows 7, and the network adapter is a mobile broadband (MBB) device.

-If none of these conditions are met, NDIS participates in the surprise removal process as it did in previous versions of Windows.
+If none of these conditions is met, NDIS participates in the surprise removal process as it did in previous versions of Windows.
 For more information about this procedure, see [Processing the Surprise Removal of a NIC (Windows Vista)](processing-the-surprise-removal-of-a-nic--windows-vista-.md).

-**Note**  Starting with Windows 8 and Windows Server 2012, NDIS participates in the surprise removal process as described in this topic.

 The following steps describe the revised way in which NDIS participates in the surprise removal of a NIC: